 Changes take effect as soon as practical in the implementation.

 This attribute, when true, indicates that the Relay STA operation is enabled.
+This attribute can be modified during the life of the STA in the BSS by sending Relay Activation element.
 The Relay STA operation is disabled otherwise."

 DEFVAL { false }